 Fill a 12-ounce glass with ice cubes.

 Add Licor 43 and rum to the glass.

 Squeeze a bit of lemon juice into the glass.

 Stir to mix and garnish with lemon slice.

 Also known as Cuarenta Y, Licor 43 is derived from citrus and fruit juices as well.
 It has a yellow, goldish color and is 62 proof.
-First, you will probably taste the vanilla but then you'll enjoy the tangy fruit and sweet spices that also gives it a rum-like taste reminiscent of the rum and coke.
+First, you will probably taste the vanilla but then you'll enjoy the tangy fruit and sweet spices that also give it a rum-like taste reminiscent of the rum and coke.
 Licor 43 is also known as liquid gold.

 Want to substitute Licor 43 into a cocktail if you do not have it on hand?
 Substitute a splash of vanilla syrup into the drink or use a golden rum that has vanilla notes to attain a similar flavor profile.

 A popular drink with Licor 43 in it is Otto's Grotto.
 This cold drink includes coffee, white rum, coffee liqueur such as Kaluha, Licor 43, and a splash of heavy cream.
-While coffee is the superstar here, the rum, coffee liqueur and Licor 43 all add extra flavor that makes it so unique.
+While coffee is the superstar here, the rum, coffee liqueur, and Licor 43 all add extra flavor that makes it so unique.